Mohab114/TEC_model/README.md

 # TEC_model
-Theoretical model for thermionic energy conversion (TEC) devices
+Theoretical model for thermionic energy conversion (TEC) devices.
+Based on the model described in "Thermionic energy conversion book" by Hatsopoulos, George N.